 Though the western part of the state abounds with great summertime fishing, Kentucky Lake and its ledge fishing is as good as it gets.
 Schools of largemouths take up residence on the ledges that line the floor of this huge impoundment, and the schools will sometimes get bigger on a particular ledge as the summer progresses.
 Electronics are the key to success.

 Even with the enormity, there are numerous ledges that local fishermen know about.
-These holes are pounded everyday, and fish become accustomed standard baits, and can become very difficult to catch.
+These holes are pounded every day, and fish become accustomed standard baits and can become very difficult to catch.
 Successful tournament anglers on Kentucky Lake are able to dissect electronics and lake maps to locate smaller ledges that other anglers overlook.
 In times of moderate current, it doesn’t take much of a change in depth to hold bass.

 Anglers should not hesitate to spend time on the water just idling around looking for bass stacked on these drops.
-Once fish are located, mark them with a GPS and motor to another potential productive area.
+Once fish are located, mark them with a GPS and motor to another potentially productive area.
 After founding several productive areas, approach these fish with Texas- or Carolina-rigged 10-inch worms in black or pumpkin, or deep-diving crankbaits in shad patterns.

 J. PERCY PRIEST

 With its proximity to Nashville, Percy Priest is phenomenal in that it is one of the most consistent summertime bass waters in the state, while also being one of the highest pressured.
 Todd St. John, Region 2 Fisheries Biologist with the TWRA, indicates that not much has changed with this lake, though it gets pounded daily during the summer.

 “The bass fishery in J. Percy Priest is still going strong,” said St. John.
 “Catch rates by bass anglers have remained very consistent as determined by creel surveys.”